 Thought-suppression plays a far smaller role in OCD than people think it does, but sometimes it does make an appearance, and that’s what we’re talking about here.

 It’s crucial to distinguish between something being in awareness, and directing attention towards it.
 The former is not controllable, and trying to control it will backfire because in the process of trying to keep something out of awareness, you are directing attention towards it, which keeps it in awareness.
 The latter is controllable, as per 2 above.
-Again, for a full discussion of the difference between awareness and attention, see here [LINK], and for an experiential exercise, see here [LINK].
-(Although I have said this elsewhere, it bears restating that it is not always possible to thread the needle between attention and awareness, and it is therefore important to allow this line to be blurry sometimes.)
+Again, for a full discussion of the difference between awareness and attention, see here, and for an experiential exercise, see here.
+(Although I have said this elsewhere, it bears restating that it is not always possible to thread the needle between attention and awareness, and it is therefore important to hold this distinction lightly and allow the line to be blurry sometimes.)

 Even if a problem remains in awareness, if a person completely lets go of trying to solve it and of directing attention towards it, their anxiety will still come down to about 0.